Best Island Hopping in Palawan: El Nido, Coron and Lesser-Known Spots

 Port Barton beach in Palawan lined with palm trees.

-Port Barton is less known for island hopping in Palawan, so it’s great for escaping the crowds without wandering too far away.
+Port Barton is lesser known for island hopping in Palawan, so it’s great for escaping the crowds.

 It is located halfway between El Nido and Puerto Princesa and accessible by minivan in around four hours from either starting point.